daveknapik/tc-weather-api/README.md

 - Find a UI that supports Metrics and use it instead of or alongside Jaeger
 - Make metrics send interval configurable
   - Currently metrics are hard-coded to send every 60 seconds
+- Reflect on observability needs and add more traces and metrics accordingly

 ### Accommodating a broader audience